Cheyenne County Jail

 Today, Cheyenne County is primarily an agricultural community and remains sparsely populated.
 It is known for its vast expanses of farmland, cattle ranching, and has a strong sense of community.
 The county's history is celebrated and preserved through various heritage sites and museums, offering visitors a glimpse into the area's past and its contribution to Colorado's development as a whole.

-This timeline provides a condensed summary of the historical journey of Cheyenne County, Colorado.
+This timeline provides a concise overview of the key events in the history of Cheyenne County, Colorado.

 • 1867 - Cheyenne County established by the Colorado Territorial Legislature.